 - Change in migraine pattern, migraine with aura

 If you (or another woman) experiences these heart attack warning signs, don't wait.
 Get help fast.
 Seek medical attention immediately by calling your doctor or dial 9-1-1.

 Risk Factors & Prevention

 Heart Screenings for Women

-When it comes to the heart, research indicates that women must be approached differently than men.
-Designed just for women, we offer comprehensive heart evaluations, focusing on early detection and prevention to improve women’s life-long health and well-being.
+When it comes to the heart, research indicates that women must be cared for differently than men.
+Designed just for women, we offer comprehensive heart evaluations, focusing on early detection and prevention to improve women’s lifelong health and well-being.

 Risk Factors for Heart Disease or Heart Attack

 These are factors that increase the risk of heart disease or attack.
 Certain risk factors you cannot change, such as heredity, ethnicity and age.
 However, many risk factors can be changed to help lower the overall risk of coronary artery disease.

 If your diet is high in saturated fat or cholesterol (a waxy, fatlike substance) your blood cholesterol increases.
 Overall cholesterol risk is best determined by looking at both LDL (“bad” cholesterol) and HDL (“good” cholesterol).
 Total cholesterol should be less than 200, LDL less than 130 and HDL greater than 45.
 Studies show that a higher percentage of women than men have a total cholesterol greater than 200 beginning at age 50.
 A 10 percent decrease in total cholesterol may result in a 30 percent decrease in cardiovascular disease.

 Ways to improve your blood cholesterol and decrease your risk: